Open a Registered Education Savings Plan and apply for benefits

 A group plan is an option if you can make regular payments throughout the term of the RESP.

-These plans are provided by group plan dealers who usually invest the money in low-risk investments.
+These plans are provided by group plan dealers.
 Each group plan is different and has its own rules.
 As you would with any investment, be sure to read the plan rules carefully.

-Usually, you will be asked to commit to making regular payments into the RESP over a certain period of time.
+Usually, you will be asked to commit to making regular payments into the RESP over a specific period.
 Fees may apply if you stop these regular payments.
-Group plans are an option if you prefer to have someone decide how to invest the money for you and, you think the child you are saving for will continue his or her education after high school.
+Group plans are an option if you prefer to have someone decide how to invest the money for you and, you think the child you are saving for will continue their education after high school.

 Ask your group plan dealer for details.